rosakettumaki/ice-cream-love-story/README.md

-Hey Soma and Jessie!!
+Hey Soma and Jessie,

-I'm so sorry I'm again doing this, but I just can't stay up all night just to write this read me, so I'll do it tomorrow.
-This time, I won't forget to get back on to this on time.
+I'm so sorry to do this again, but I just can't stay up all night to finish the read me, so I'll get it done tomorrow.
+This time, I promise I won't forget to circle back to it on time.

-I'll do the better reflection to an actual read me, but I REALLY wanted this to be nice, but then I faced too many problems on the way, and this is where I got before deadline.
+I'll write a proper reflection in the actual readme, but I really wanted this project to turn out great.
+Unfortunately, but then I ran into way too many problems along the way, and this is as far as I got before the deadline.

-But with this one, I really want to keep fixing this more so it could be an actual portfolio piece.
-However, even my ai2htlm is still not working probably and there is such a many issues in so many things, I did learn a lot!!
+That said, I definitely want to keep working on this and turn it into a proper portfolio piece.
+Right now, even my ai2html isn't working properly, and there are just so many issues… but I did learn a lot!

-So all the ideas how to improve this, are more than welcome!
-And on Saturday 17th of May, I'll do better version of this read me as well, actually I hope you'll nver end up reading this version.
+So any and all ideas for improvement are more than welcome!
+I’ll upload a better version of this on Saturday, May 17.
+Ideally, I hope you never have to read this version. :DD